 Samara Andrade became passionate about using yoga for therapeutics and healing while working in overseas communities affected by conflict and violence.
 Supporting peace-building, social cohesion, and psycho-social recovery programs for communities, aid workers, military, and other caretakers led her to co-found Feet on the Ground (www.feet-on-the-ground.com).
 Samara is passionate about supporting students in cultivating a more innate awareness and connection to their physical, emotional and mental body.
 Samara has trained in biomechanics and embodied anatomy, trauma sensitive yoga, Yoga Tune Up, Mindful Yoga Therapy, and Trauma Treatment.
 Learn more at www.yogamara.org.

-Sarah Beranbaum was introduced to yoga by her rigorous dance training.
-Through studying sensation based dance, she learned about the power of movement and touch, which sparked her excitement in discovering our untapped physical and emotional potential.
-Sarah completed her 200 hour yoga teacher training in Bergerac, France with Jennie Cohen of Yogaworks.
-There, she learned to teach both in English, her native tongue, and French, her second fluent language.
-She has since studied with Lisa Danylchuk, Yoga for Trauma.
-Sarah is interested in yoga's accessibility and use in healing both physical injury as well as emotional suffering or distress.
-Sarah wishes to create a safe space where any body is welcome to harness their potential.
+Sarah Beranbaum found yoga through her rigorous dance training.
+While studying sensation based dance, she learned about the power of movement and touch, which sparked her excitement in discovering our untapped physical and emotional potential.
+Sarah completed yoga teacher training in Bergerac, France with Jennie Cohen of Yogaworks.
+There, she learned to teach both in English, her native tongue and French, her second fluent language.
+She has since studied Yoga for Trauma with Lisa Danylchuk, Jenn Turner, and Hala Khouri.
+Her exploration of the body continues as a researcher studying the psychophysiology of trauma.
+Sarah teaches people of all ages and developmental stages, starting with those who are 4 weeks old!
+Her classes are focused on proper alignment, which gives space for interoceptive exploration.
+Sarah wishes to create a safe space where any body is welcome to discover, play, and breath.

 Shannon Aleksa visited ashrams with her parents as a child and then many years later, found herself in a yoga class one day.
 Though unfamiliar with the poses, the breath, and of course-sanskrit, she immediately felt a sense of belonging and of coming home.
 The experience resonated so deeply with her that she knew she had taken her first steps on a life-long path of study, practice and devotion.
 In between the movement of your breath and body, her classes will help you find an ever-evolving sense of connection to the most authentic parts of yourself and a deeper sense of engagement with the world around you.
 Shannon is completing her 500hr advanced training with Tiffany Cruikshank of Yoga Medicine, and continues to study philosophy with Dr. Douglas Brooks.